(GCSE exam board: OCR)

 http://scratch.mit.edu/ (free downloads)

 The department will be running a weekly Computing club in B4 for Year 7 and Year 8 students.
-The club will explore multiple languages, including VB, Python and even HTML.
+The club will explore multiple languages, including Python and HTML.
 Watch this space for more information.

 In addition to this, B1 is open for completing Computing and ICT homework and coursework between 12.30 and 1.00pm every day.
 The ICT supervisors (Y9 and Y10 students who volunteer their time) are always on hand to help and to make sure that everything runs smoothly.